 Introducing Dr. Small Talk

-If you detect a whiff of Great Plains progressivism in my work, that’s because I was born and raised in Chamberlain, SD, where I had my first writing job at the local paper.
+Finally, if you detect a whiff of Great Plains progressivism in my work, that’s because I was born and raised in Chamberlain, SD, where I had my first writing job at the local paper.
 Thanks to Deb, if you ever read this.
 And thanks to you all for being here!

 Subscribe to get full access to the newsletter and publication archives.